Pind Dadan Khan Shuttle

-Pind Dadan Khan Shuttle is a shuttle service operated by Pakistan Railways between Malakwal Junction and Pind Dadan Khan.
-The journey covers a distance of 20 km along the Malakwal-Khushab Branch Line and takes approximately 35 minutes.
+Pind Dadan Khan Shuttle is a shuttle service operated by Pakistan Railways between different stations i.e Malakwal Junction and Pind Dadan Khan, Pind Dadan Khan and Lala Musa Junction.

 Importance of the rail link

 The rail link between Malakwal and Pind Dadan Khan holds significance due to the absence of a parallel road connection between the two cities.
 The only existing route via Rasul is significantly longer than the rail distance, making the train service the preferred option for locals traveling between the two destinations.

 Victoria bridge

 The train route from Malakwal to Pind Dadan Khan passes through Victoria Bridge, located in Haranpur over the Jhelum River.
 Constructed in 1887 by the British engineer William St. John Galwey, the bridge comprises iron trusses supported by concrete piers.
 It spans a length of 2.6 miles (4.225 km) and stands as one of the longest railway bridges in Pakistan.
 Although intended for railway use, it has become a perilous passage for motorcyclists, posing risks.
 The bridge, rebuilt in 1939 due to sustainability issues for rail traffic, offers passengers a scenic view of the Salt Range and is situated approximately 35 km from the Lilla Interchange on the M-2.